jlangch/venice/doc/readme/http-client-j8.md

 `(process-server-side-events response handler)`

-Processes server side events (SSE) and calls for every the event handler 'handler'.
+Calls for every received SSE event the passed handler function.

 Note: The response must be of the mimetype "text/event-stream" otherwise the processor throws an exception!

 The event handler is a three argument function:

-`handler [type event event-count]`
+`(defn handler [type event event-count] ...)`

 | Handler argument | Description |
 | :---             | :---        |